 Hit your consumers at the core.
 No one has fun paying for insurance – but an insurance company who can “protect me from mayhem” like a satellite dish crashing through my hood or that guy in my blind spot definitely catches my eye.
 Mayhem, you’ve got my attention.
 Sign me up – I’m calling that President from 24tomorrow.

 The people have the power now.
 Businesses and marketers need to get used to it.
 There are so many avenues through which to learn about and connect with brands that overt promotions have become a turn off to most consumers.

 Advertising still has a powerful impact, but it has to reach people in ways that flow with their lives.
 And now, their lives are more social than ever.

 Instead of simply promoting a product, it is necessary to promote a relatable brand image.
 To do this effectively, be sure that you completely understand your audience.
-If you’re out of touch with their habits, preferences, likes and dislikes, then you’re marketing is not going to resonate.
+If you’re out of touch with their habits, preferences, likes and dislikes, then your marketing is not going to resonate.

 One tip to get you started?
 Test the waters.